-Cape Town is a haven for those who love the great outdoors, but you don’t even need to venture out of the city to get your fix of fresh air.
+Cape Town is a haven for those who love the great outdoors, but you don’t even need to venture out of the city to get fresh air.
 The city has a number of gorgeous parks and public spaces where locals can go to kick back.
 The city is proud of its parks and does a great deal to keep them clean and safe.

 Here are our favourites of the Mother City’s green spots: